 Labels, DSPs, PROs, distributors, publishers... with so many different sets of data, who is the definitive authority on music rights?

-Organizing as a DAO (decentralized accountable organization) because we believe music isn't binary and the people behind it are never autonomous.
+Organizing as a new form of DAO (decentralized accountable organization) because music use is rarely absolute and the people behind it are never autonomous.

 Learn more in our intro to the technology and explore details about our catalog pilot:

 Envoke's simple and driving aim is to create a scalable solution that ensures music rights holders are paid accurately, transparently and on time.

 We are an open global alliance of record labels, artists, technology developers, educators and academic researchers.

 Mushroom Group (AU), Africori (SA), Anti-Fragile (USA), Stolen Recordings (UK), Secret City (Canada), K7 (Germany), Unified (AU), Mom and Pop (USA), Lowswimmer (Denmark), Delira (Brazil), Duchamp (France), Kanjian (China), TopShelf (USA), Not Like That (UK)

 about the people behind this project.

 Merida Sussex CEO and Co-Founder